danyelasuzy/frontend_fitness_app/README.md

     🏅 Achievement Badges to reward milestones and keep users engaged.

 Thank you for checking out PathBuddy!
 Your feedback and suggestions are always welcome.
 Let's keep moving! 🚶‍♀️🌍✨

+🔍 Looking for more technical details? 💻✨ Check them out below! 📖👨‍💻

+✨ How PathBuddy Works

+Frontend (The repository can be found here: https://github.com/danyelasuzy/frontend_fitness_app):

+✅ Component-Based Design

+    The app is divided into reusable components, each responsible for a specific feature or functionality.
+    Examples include:
+        ProgressContainer: Fetches and displays the user’s challenge progress.
+        AvatarDisplay: Allows users to personalize their profile with avatars.
+    This modular design ensures that each component can function independently, making the app easier to develop and maintain.

+✅ Dynamic Data Flow

+    Components communicate through props to share data and trigger updates where necessary.
+    State Management: React’s useState hook handles local component state, while useEffect is used to fetch or update data dynamically (e.g., progress or avatar information).

+✅ Backend Integration

+    The app communicates with a backend server via REST APIs to:
+        Fetch user progress.
+        Update avatars and other user-specific information.
+    Static assets, such as avatar images, are stored in the /public folder, ensuring quick and reliable access.

+✅ Responsive UI

+    The app adapts dynamically to user actions:
+        When data is fetched or updated (e.g., user progress), the UI re-renders to display the latest information.
+        Modals (e.g., for avatar selection) enhance the experience without disrupting navigation.
+    Components like buttons and modals are reused across the app, maintaining visual consistency and reducing redundancy.

+✅ User-Centric Features

+    User data (e.g., avatars, authentication tokens) is stored locally using localStorage, ensuring the app is fast and responsive, even across sessions.
+    Interactive components like progress bars and achievement placeholders motivate users to stay engaged and track their progress.

+✅ Page Navigation

+    React Router powers seamless transitions between pages.
+For example:
+        The Welcome Page combines personalized user info (e.g., avatar, progress) with quick links to challenges, leaderboards, and more.
+        Buttons navigate users to different parts of the app, such as selecting a challenge or checking progress.

+Backend (The repository can be found here: https://github.com/danyelasuzy/backend_fitness_app):